PhilippEngler/eufy-security-hm/README.md

 ### Addon
 1. To reduce the size of the backup, some folders are excluded.
 The configfile is included in the backup.
 So simply reinstall the addon after restoring the ccu.
 2. For communication between API and stations or devices you need to change the firewall settings of your CCU.
    - For communicating with the API, you have to open at least these two ports (standard setting: 52789 and 52790).
-From v.1.0.3 on you can specify the ports for the API individually.
-In this case you need to enter these values.
+You can specify individual ports for the API.
    - For communicating with the stations or devices you must set the firewall to open all ports (set the rule to ports open) if you are using the default setting.
-Alternatively, you can specify ports to use.
-In this case you need to exclude the specified ports in the firewall settings.
+Alternatively, you can specify ports to use. and exclude these in the firewall settings.
-4. If you run piVCCU in a container add the port forwarding to the ports, e.g. in /etc/network/if-up.d/pivccu add `iptables -t nat -A PREROUTING -p tcp -i $HOST_IF --dport 52789 -j DNAT --to-destination $CCU_IP:52789` and `iptables -t nat -A PREROUTING -p tcp -i $HOST_IF --dport 52790 -j DNAT --to-destination $CCU_IP:52790` (for the two standard ports).
+3. If you run piVCCU in a container add the port forwarding to the ports, e.g. in /etc/network/if-up.d/pivccu add `iptables -t nat -A PREROUTING -p tcp -i $HOST_IF --dport 52789 -j DNAT --to-destination $CCU_IP:52789` and `iptables -t nat -A PREROUTING -p tcp -i $HOST_IF --dport 52790 -j DNAT --to-destination $CCU_IP:52790` (for the two standard ports).

 ## Credits
 This addon based on the [eufy-security-client](https://github.com/bropat/eufy-security-client) of @bropat.
 Some changes were done for adapting the client to the api.
 The following projects also influenced this project: